 How to enjoy travelling on a budget

 People often think you need lots of money to be able to travel or if you’re on a tight budget, it will take away from having that travel experience.
-We think like that because our timelines is constantly hit with a barrage of pictures from friends travelling the world and it’s hard not to be envious.
+We think like that because our timelines are constantly hit with a barrage of pictures from friends travelling the world and it’s hard not to be envious.

 However, if your finances can’t bear the weight of an extravagant trip right now, there are so many ways to travel affordable.
 All you need is careful planning, find solutions, a little thinking out of the box and looking beyond the typical vacation spots.
 With a little time and fine planning, you could be the one posting enviable pictures from your next adventure.

-Travel during off peak season
+Travel during off-peak season

-Off peak season in South Africa is usually during the winter months from May to August and, no one really wants to travel during the cold weather.
+Off-peak season in South Africa is usually during the winter months from May to August and, no one really wants to travel during the cold weather.
 And, as an added bonus, you can benefit from less crowded attractions and have a less stressful overall experience.

-Tourist season does however vary by destination, but generally speaking, travelling during the summer months or during school holiday means paying more for flights, petrol, and accommodations.
+Tourist season does, however, vary by destination, but generally speaking, travelling during the summer months or during school holiday means paying more for flights, petrol, and accommodations.

 Lookout for deals/sales

 Make sure to subscribe to flight newsletters or accommodation sites.
-Most travel websites come out with interesting and great deal offers on flight prices and, accommodations tend to lower their costs due to the lack on travel interests.
+Most travel websites come out with interesting and great deal offers on flight prices and, accommodations tend to lower their costs due to the lack of travel interests.